danielwerner-dev/leonardoAI-schedules-challenge/README.md

 ### Table Relationship
 There's a one-to-many relationship between Schedule and Tasks, where a Schedule can have multiple Tasks associated.

+### Prerequisites
+* Have Postgres running locally in the development environment or in a cloud instance.

 ## 🧭 Runnig the project

 1. Clone this repository running the following command: